RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 I also love doing language study.
 I'm particularly keen on studying vietnamese and korean.
 So this means using [Telex](https://en.wikipedia.org/wiki/Telex_(input_method)) and a hangul layout with a [korean IME](https://support.microsoft.com/en-us/help/130053/howto-how-to-use-hangeul-korean-windows-input-method-editor-ime).
 I also switche to japanese study occasionally, which means using a [japanese IME](https://en.wikipedia.org/wiki/Japanese_input_methods).

 I also type with [dvorak programmer](https://www.kaufmann.no/roland/dvorak/), and of course with QWERTY occasionally.
+When writing in German I usually switch to [Neo](https://neo-layout.org/index_en.html) as well.

 To complicate this all even more, I learned a re-arranged hangul layout that matches the transformation of QWERTY->colemak in terms of key placement.
 Telex is a special case that _shouldn't_ care where your keys are (Windows cares though...)